UnicycleDumpTruck/VetRFID/README.md

 # VetRFID

-Museum exhibit using a JADAK 4-port RFID reader to read laundry tags in plush animals and display pretend medical imagery.
+Museum exhibit component in a vet-themed exhibit, using a JADAK 4-port RFID reader to read laundry tags in plush animals and display pretend medical imagery.
+Software runs two monitors on a Linux desktop computer with NVidia 1660.

 ## Files and folders

 - main.py is the main application for the exhibit
-- write_new_tags.py is for setting up new RFID tags
+- write_gui.py is for setting up new RFID tags
-- tag_log.csv will hold EPC, first_seen, last_seen, num_reads
+- jlog.json will hold EPC, first_seen, last_seen, num_reads
 - species.json holds animal names and numbers
 - last_serial.txt tracks last tag serial number written
 - Folders of sounds and folder of images.
 Short names will match tag, sound, image.

 ## TODO

-- Fix background on fullscreen multiple monitors.
+- Species Changer gui application for changing species of multiple tags
 - Investitate multi-channel sound.
-- Experiment with antenna placement, shielding, & power
 - Setup.py
 - Better test coverage, where possible